russelljjarvis/GENN_On_Jetson/README.md

 CUDA Toolkit is already installed when on Jetpack 4.6 although you may be prompted to agree to the licence when you first log in to the Jetson.

 ### Step 4
-The rest is very loosely based on the instructions for installing `genn` (https://github.com/genn-team/genn).
+The rest is very loosely based on the instructions for installing [genn](https://github.com/genn-team/genn).

 ### Step 5
 #### Leave a message to inform your compiler where CUDA lives (for future reference)